shannonlal/ionic5-jest-sample/README.md

     ]
   }

+# Rename test.ts to karmaTest.ts
+This will ensure that there are no conflicts with karma and jest

 # Create jest.config.ts in root
 Note: I am following the provided example with a small tweak to setup files